• home

 I also want to play games, but I haven’t had the time at all.

-I don’t want to keep postponing the things I want to do,
+I don’t want to keep postponing the things I want to do, but it’s easier said than done.
+I feel like I’ve been saying this since I was a student.

 See you again next month.